 From here, you can hit the More button (three dots) to customize your workspace.
-You can choose from different background layouts in the Lines & Grids menu or tap Customize Toolbar to rearrange or delete items from your top toolbar.
+While Notes doesn’t really include any templates, you can choose from different background layouts in the Lines & Grids menu or tap Customize Toolbar to rearrange or delete items from your top toolbar.

 You can format your text, add lists or tables, and import photos or documents (more on this below) by clicking the appropriate icon on your toolbar.

 And that’s about it.
-There may not be as many customization options for your notes as you’d find in other notetaking apps, but the background options are a newer addition, so it’s likely that the app will continue to add more customization features in the future.
+There may not be as many customization options for your notes as you’d find in other notetaking apps, but the background options are a newer addition, so it’s likely that the app will continue to add more customization features in the future to streamline your workflow.

 #caption#Image: Deniz Kurtoglu / Paperlike